Garden Word of the Day

 How to manage blueberry leaf mottle

 The kicker about this disease is that symptoms don’t appear until three or four years after the plant is infected.
 And there are no known treatments.
-This makes prevention your only option.
-To prevent blueberry leaf mottle from occurring in your garden, be sure to only buy certified disease-free rootstock.
+So prevention is your only option.
+To prevent blueberry leaf mottle in your garden, buy certified disease-free rootstock.
 Infected plants must be removed and thrown in the garbage.

 I hope your blueberry bushes stay healthy and productive.